A-bahaa/Ostep-projects/Initial_utilities/wgrep/README.md

 so does this foolish line; do you see where?
 ```
 ## Notes:
-* If you want to search through multiple file, You will write in the terminal as follows:
+* If you want to search through multiple file, You'd write in the terminal as follows:
 ```
 ./wgrep foo test.txt blep.txt blop.txt
 ```
 * If there is a search term, but no file is specified, wgrep should read from standard input.
-And the command would be written as follows:
+The command would be written as follows:
 ```
 ./wgrep foo
 ```